 Working on scaffolding or the roof of a building can be incredibly dangerous.
 Even a fall from as high as 10 feet can result in broken bones, concussions, back and neck injuries, and traumatic brain injuries.

 Trenches and open pits can be incredibly dangerous.
 In some cases, a person may fall into a pit without ever seeing it.
 Not only can the fall itself cause injury, but many pits have other hazards within them, such as exposed metal rebar.

-Bulldozers, backhoes, excavators, dump trucks, and other heavy equipment are commonly operated on construction sites.
+Bulldozers, backhoes, excavators, forklifts, dump trucks, and other heavy equipment are commonly operated on construction sites.
 These pieces of heavy equipment can easily cause crush, rollover, and collision accidents, commonly resulting in severe or permanent injuries.

 Just like heavy equipment, power tools also pose a significant risk to operators and those around them.
 Jackhammers, drills, nail guns, sanders, welders, and other equipment can easily cause injury if they malfunction, are used improperly, or are left unattended.
 If you were injured by a power tool while at work on a construction site, it is important that you seek an experienced construction accident attorney to review your case and fight on your behalf.

 When construction workers hear the term “hearing injuries,” many think of sudden and complete hearing loss that results from a loud explosion.
 However, in many cases, a construction worker will gradually lose his or her hearing over time due to constant exposure to noise hazards, such as power tools, heavy equipment, explosives, and other factors.

 A back injury can result in long-term disability and an inability to maintain employment in your chosen field.
 In such cases, construction workers may be eligible for compensation relating to medical bills and loss of wages.